ISO 9001:2015 Clause 7.1.6 Organizational Knowledge

 1.Acquisition: Organizational memory consists of the accumulated information regarding past decisions.
 This information is not centrally stored, but rather it is split across different retention facilities.
 Each time a decision is made and the consequences are evaluated, some information is added to the organizational memory.

 2. Retention: Past experiences can be retained in any of the five different repositories:

 - Culture: The language and frameworks that exist within an organization and form shared interpretations.

 - Transformations: The procedures and formalized systems that the organization employs.
 These systems reflect the firm’s past experiences and are repositories for embedded knowledge.

 - Structures: These link the individual to other individuals and to the environment.
 Social interaction is conditioned by mutual expectations between individuals based on their roles within the organization.
-The interaction sequences for a pattern over time and begin to extend to an organizational level.
+The interaction sequences for a pattern over time and begins to extend to an organizational level.
 This can take place both through formal and informal structure and it constitutes a social memory which stores information about an organization’s perception of the environment.

 - External activities: The surroundings of the organization where knowledge and information can be stored.
 E.g. former employees, government bodies, competitors, etc.

 - Retrieval: This can either be controlled or automatic.
 The latter refers to the intuitive and essentially effortless process of accessing organizational memory, usually as part of an established sequence of action.
 Controlled refers to the deliberate attempt to access stored knowledge.